eberban/eberban/books/refgram/src/grammar/compounds.md

 __ignores the grammatical rules of the individual words__, its meaning should (to a certain extent) be related.

-A compound is first prefixed by the letter __e, a, o__, respectively starting a compound composed of two, three, or more words.
-O-compounds stop when a new __o__ is encountered (with a space or word boundary marker before it).
+A compound start with either __e, en, er__, respectively starting a compound composed of two, three, or more words. er-compounds stop when a single __e__ is encountered (with a space or word boundary marker before it).
 Spaces can be inserted between any of the parts of the compound.

-If the first word starts with a vowel (a borrowing) then the pause before this vowel is optional.
+If the first word starts with a vowel (a borrowing or __A/O__ particle) then the pause before this vowel is optional. __NI__ particles needs to be prefixed by a pause or space to not be confused with the __en__ start.

 Compounds have __unique and fixed meanings which are defined in the dictionary__, and while the definition of each one can be arbitrary, they